60-Day Notice of information collection under review: new collection, Community Policing Development Proposal Packet.

 (2) Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 Overview of this information collection:

-(2) Title of the Form/Collection: Regional Community Policing Institute Quarterly Report
+(2) Title of the Form/Collection: Community Policing Development Proposal Packet.

-(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: COPS 022/01.
-Office of Community Oriented Policing Services, Department of Justice
+(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Office of Community Oriented Policing.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: There are 32 respondents.
-The amount of estimated time required for the average respondent to respond is 11.5 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: There will be an estimated 200 responses.
+The estimated amount of time required for the average respondent to respond is 9 hours.

-(6) An estimate of the total public burden (in hours) associated with the collection: There are 1,472 hours associated with this information collection.
+(6) An estimate of the total public burden (in hours) associated with the collection: There are approximately 1,800 hours annual burden hours associated with this information collection.

-If additional information is required contact: Brenda E. Dyer, Department Deputy Clearance Officer, Information Management and Security Staff, Justice Management Division, Department of Justice, Patrick Henry Building, Suite 1600, 601 D Street NW., Washington, DC 20530.Start Signature
+If additional information is required contact: Brenda Dyer, Deputy Clearance Officer, Information Management and Security Staff, Justice Management Division, United States Department of Justice, 601 D Street NW., Patrick Henry Building, Suite 1600, NW., Washington, DC 20530.Start Signature